vanHeemstraSystems/svelte-with-directus/README.md

-repository-name
+svelte-with-directus
-# Repository Name
+# Svelte with Directus

-Based on "ABC" at https://www.abc.com/
+Based on "Getting Started with Directus and SvelteKit" at https://docs.directus.io/blog/getting-started-directus-sveltekit.html

 ## 100 - Introduction